vbookshelf/Raspberry-Pi-Resources-for-Beginners/README.md

 <br>

-## Notes
+#### Notes

 1- The VNC Viewer is what you will need.
 It's free.
-There is a fee for VNC Connect, but that's not needed.
+There is a fee for VNC Connect, but you don't need to download that for the setup.
 This is the link to download the VNC Viewer:<br>
 https://www.realvnc.com/en/connect/download/viewer/